Published:

 A higher number of “days on market” indicates a slower market, while a lower number reflects a fast-moving and competitive real estate scene.

-The state’s median DOM rose above 42 days in April 2025.
+The state’s median DOM rose above 60 days in February 2026, according to RedFin.

 All of these trends are connected: